TheAngryByrd/MiniScaffold/docsSrc/How_Tos/add-a-library-project.md

 ---
-title: Adding a library
+title: Adding a library project
-category: Tutorials
+category: How To Guides
 categoryindex: 1
 index: 100
 ---